 Of course no one would ever say these words out loud, and yet sometimes I feel as if we live like this.

-One day as I was doing my daily reading of the obituaries, I was struck by the thought that most of the time, we only find out about a funeral from the paper or from a phone call.
-We usually have only a day or two notice, or less.
-We respond immediately by clearing our calendars and blackberries so that we are available to be there.
-Nothing seems more important than to attend a funeral.
+One day as I was doing my daily reading of the obituaries, I was struck by the thought that most of the time, we find out about a death and the funeral from reading the paper, or from an e-mail or a phone call.
+We usually have only a day or two notice, if that.
+Yet, we respond immediately by clearing our calendars and Blackberry planners so that we are available.
+Nothing seems more important than attending the funeral, wake or service to show our respect for the person who has died.

-Being in the field of grief has made me more appreciative of life, and reminds me that each moment is sacred.
-We never really know how long we have with anyone in our lives and that motivates me to drop everything for the important people in my life when asked to.
+Working in the field of grief has made me more appreciative of life and reminds me that each moment is sacred and that tomorrow is not guaranteed to anyone.
+We never really know how much time we have left to spend with our friends and loved ones.
+That notion motivates me to make people a No. 1 priority.
+I have learned to drop everything for the important people in my life when asked.
 I share this idea with people whenever I deliver workshops on grief.
 Many people thank me for reminding them all how precious life is.
+Many share that they already made some dates with their friends and loved ones before the workshop was even over.
+Don't put it off.
+Make a call today.
+Even if you can't see the person, you can talk on the phone, write a handwritten note or an email or even video chat.

 Here are some thoughts on how to support a friend, neighbor or co-worker who has experienced a tragic death.